Cloud media services CIDR IP address range

 Asia Pacific (Osaka)

-Satellite region: Asia Pacific (Hong Kong)
+Asia Pacific (Hong Kong)

-Satellite region: Asia Pacific (Singapore)
+Asia Pacific (Singapore)

-Satellite region: Asia Pacific (Jakarta)
+Asia Pacific (Jakarta)

-Full support of Genesys Cloud’s cloud media services CIDR block in this region
+Full support of Genesys Cloud's cloud media services CIDR block in this region.

-CIDR block coming soon.
+CIDR block coming soon to this region.

 Notes: